pokanop/kubedev/README.md

 Helm is considered a package manager for Kubernetes.
 It uses the concept of a `Chart.yml` file to define an application, and templates that are rendered based on various values provided.

-It supports versioning deployments and rollbacks which is neat :squirrel: and saves from having to manually run `kubectl` repeatedly for a bunch of things that can be automated.
+It supports versioning deployments and rollbacks which is neat 🤤 and saves from having to manually run `kubectl` repeatedly for a bunch of things that can be automated.

 There is a service named Tiller that runs in your Kubernetes cluster that presumably does housekeeping and talks to the client interface `helm`.